-Ludwig joined the Cardinals’ coaching staff in 2012 after serving as the offensive coordinator and offensive line coach at N.Y.
+Ludwig joined the Cardinal coaching staff in 2012 after serving as the offensive coordinator and offensive line coach at N.Y.
 Maritime College.
 In his two seasons as offensive coordinator, N.Y.
-Maritime went 18-3, and made an appearance in the NCAA Division III Tournament.
-For three seasons as the offensive line coach, Ludwig coached nine All-Conference selections.
+Maritime went 18-3 and made an appearance in the NCAA Division III Tournament.
+For three seasons as the offensive line coach, Ludwig coached nine All-Conference lineman.
 N.Y.
-Maritime led all of Division III in both 2009 and 2010 in sacks allowed, and finished the 2009 season ranked fourth in the nation in rushing offense.
+Maritime led all of Division III in both 2009 and 2010 in sacks allowed and finished the 2009 season ranked fourth in the nation in rushing offense.
 Ludwig also spent time as the recruiting coordinator and the strength and conditioning coach at Maritime.

 Prior to his stint at Maritime, Ludwig was the offensive line graduate assistant coach at Springfield College for two seasons.
 In 2007, Springfield was second in the nation in sacks allowed and third in rushing offense.
-Before arriving at Springfield, he coached the tight ends for Williams College under current Wesleyan Director of Athletics, Mike Whalen ’83.
-The 2006 team finished a perfect 8-0.
+Before arriving at Springfield, Ludwig coached the tight ends for Williams College under current Wesleyan Director of Athletics, Mike Whalen.
+The 2006 team finished 8-0 in the NESCAC.

 A 2006 graduate of Williams College, Ludwig was a captain of the 2005 squad and earned All-NESCAC, All-ECAC, and All-American honors as an offensive lineman.
 He also played in the Aztec Bowl, a Division III All-Star game played between the United States and Mexico.

-Ludwig and his wife, Rachel, the Deputy Director of Athletics at Wesleyan, currently reside in Portland, Conn. with their son, Will.
+Ludwig and his wife Rachel, the Deputy Director of Athletics at Wesleyan, currently reside in East Hampton, Conn. with their two sons, Will and Jack.